remix-run/remix-website/data/posts/remix-i18n.md

 ### 3. Optional Segments

-Luckily, Remix provides a built-in feature called [Optional Segments][optional-segments-docs].
-Optional Segments solve all possible problems with i18n we saw above and even with the decisions to go without the CMS approach if you have limited options.
-What provides the enjoyable DX is that you can use Remix's built-in features to catch all slugs, and it covers features like those below.
+Remix provides a built-in feature called [Optional Segments][optional-segments-docs].
+Optional Segments solve all the potential problems with i18n we saw above and is a good approach if you are unable to adopt a CMS.
+Remix's built-in features provide enjoyable DX that allow you to:

 - Catch all slugs in nested levels
 - By just adding `($lang)` in the routes enables to catch `lang` parameter in the route